Regulation

 Conclusion

-Fit-and-Proper and reliability screening overlap, but they are legally and operationally different.
+Fit-and-Proper and reliability checks overlap, but they are legally and operationally different.
 For financial institutions, both are relevant in 2026 — with stricter requirements.
-If you switch to automated, ongoing processes now, you will be well positioned.
+If you switch now to automated, ongoing processes, you will be well positioned.

 Book a demo and map the Fit-and-Proper workflow in a BaFin-compliant way.